ange-yaghi/manta-ray/docs/public/tutorials/3_realistic_materials/3_realistic_materials.md

     )
 ```

 The GGX distribution has only one input `width`.
 Intuitively, `width` can be thought of as controlling the *spread* of microfacets.
-A smaller spread means a shinier material, whereas a larger spread indicates a rought material.
-The width can be between 0 and 1.
+A smaller spread results in a shiny material, whereas a larger spread results in a rough material.
+The `width` can be between 0 and 1.

 To test this out, make a copy of the script from tutorial 2 and name it `advanced_materials.mr`.
 Now update the material to use the GGX model as shown above.
 Three renders are shown below with different width inputs.